Do you wonder how high the Median wage Switzerland-wide and what salary you can expect?

 with the Median you will get the more precise information.
 Am I misunderstanding you, or do we already mean the same thing? 🙂

-With an income of CHF 90,000, do I belong to the middle class regardless of whether I have 0 or 5 children (I have 3)?
+Do I belong to the middle class with an income of CHF 90,000 regardless of whether I have 0 or 5 children (I have 3)?

 Thank you very much.